Keep attendees entertained with these biking, climbing, kayaking, and paddle board excursions at Chicago parks.

 Kayak from the Chicago Riverwalk

-The new Chicago Riverwalk's aquatic options get visitors out on the water and paddling away.
+Chicago Riverwalk’s aquatic options get visitors out on the water and paddling away.
 There are a number of kayak and paddle rentals that make for an unforgettable experience.
-Rent kayaks, take a guided tour or sign up for a lesson with Urban Kayaks.
-Tours are approximately 1.5 hours and include a short kayaking lesson and Chicago architecture and history insights.
+Rent kayaks, take a guided tour, or sign up for a lesson with Urban Kayaks.
+Tours are approximately 1.5 hours and include a short kayaking lesson and insights into Chicago architecture and history.

 Run or bike the Chicago Lakefront Trail

-One of Chicago's most beautiful assets, its expansive shoreline, is on display in its full glory from the Lakefront Trail.
-The impressive 18-mile-long stretch extends from Ardmore Street (5800 N. Sheridan Road) on the North Side to 71st Street (7100 S. South Shore Drive) on the South Side.
+One of Chicago’s most beautiful assets, its expansive shoreline, is on display in its full glory from the Lakefront Trail.
+The impressive 18-mile-long stretch extends from Ardmore Street on the North Side to 71st Street on the south side.

 Run Northerly Island